 “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.” – Proverbs 31:8-9

+WHAT?
 Our focus at Volunteers of America is to take on the most difficult tasks to serve those most in need.
 Our work centers around Children & Families, Affordable Housing and Behavioral Health.

+WHO?
 We serve a wide array of individuals, including adults with mental illnesses, low income families, children involved in the state’s custody (DCFS), Veterans, homeless, those needing affordable housing, expectant and/or single mothers, and more.

+HOW?
 Our approach is not a quick fix, but an ongoing support system and long-term investment in improving the lives of those we serve by helping them move to greater independence and self-sustainability.

+WHY?
 Since 1986, we have operated under a mission that “provides opportunity, promotes dignity, and inspires change in all who find their way to us.”
 Our efforts revolve around our faith and the belief that we serve God by serving others.

 Volunteers of America was founded in 1896 by social reformers Ballington and Maud Booth.
 They envisioned a movement dedicated to “reaching and uplifting” the American people.
 On behalf of the organization, the Booths pledged to “go wherever we are needed, and do whatever comes to hand.”
 That declaration continues to guide Volunteers of America’s outreach efforts today.
 Since its earliest days, when Volunteers of America brought food, medicine and comfort to people not served by other charities, volunteering has been instrumental in every aspect of the organization’s ministry of service.